nestjs/docs.nestjs.com/content/techniques/serialization.md

 ### Serialization

-Serializers provides clean abstraction layer towards **data manipulation** before sending the actual response.
-For instance, sensitive data like user's password should be always excluded from the eventual response.
-Furthermore, certain properties might require additional transformation, let's say, we don't want to send the whole database entity.
-Instead, we would like to pick only `id` and `name`.
-The rest should be automatically stripped.
-Unluckily, manually mapping all entities may bring a lot of confusion.
+Serialization is a process that happens before objects are returned in a network response.
+This is an appropriate place to provide rules for transforming and sanitizing the data to be returned to the client.
+For example, sensitive data like passwords should always be excluded from the response.
+Or, certain properties might require additional transformation, such as sending only a subset of properties of an entity.
+Performing these transformations manually can be tedious and error prone, and can leave you uncertain that all cases have been covered.

 #### Overview

-In order to provide a straightforward way to carry out these operations, Nest comes with the `ClassSerializerInterceptor` class.
-It uses [class-transformer](https://github.com/typestack/class-transformer) package to provide a declarative and extensible way of transforming objects.
-Basically, the `ClassSerializerInterceptor` takes the value returned from the method and call `classToPlain()` function from [class-transformer](https://github.com/typestack/class-transformer) package.
+Nest provides a built-in capability to help ensure that these operations can be performed in a straightforward way.
+The `ClassSerializerInterceptor` interceptor uses the powerful [class-transformer](https://github.com/typestack/class-transformer) package to provide a declarative and extensible way of transforming objects.
+The basic operation it performs is to take the value returned by a method handler and apply the `classToPlain()` function from [class-transformer](https://github.com/typestack/class-transformer).
+In doing so, it can apply rules expressed by `class-transformer` decorators on an entity/DTO class, as described below.

 #### Exclude properties

-Let's assume that we want to automatically exclude a `password` property from the following entity:
+Let's assume that we want to automatically exclude a `password` property from a user entity.
+We annotate the entity as follows:

 ```typescript
 import { Exclude } from 'class-transformer';